List of House of Cards trilogy characters: Lord Billsborough

 Lord Theodore "Teddy" Billsborough (Nicholas Selby; named "Williams" in the novel) is the Chairman of the Conservative Party, acting as an unofficial right hand to Henry Collingridge.
-He is a skilled insider politician, but too old to run for a leadership.
+He is a skilled insider politician, but too old to run for a leadership, with his peerage barring him from becoming prime minister.
 Well known for his political impartiality, Billsborough is Michael Samuels' mentor.
 Urquhart uses Billsborough as a scapegoat for his various leaks, hinting to Mattie Storin that he is undermining Collingridge so Samuels can run for leader in the near future.
 Collingridge finally fires Billsborough after Urquhart names him as the traitor.